Chatti: Classical ethnography and literature

-Tacitus described the Chatti.
-Scholars have noted that Tacitus described them as having no cavalry, despite the famous reputation of their supposed kinsmen the Batavi and Cannanefates, or their western neighbours the Tencteri and Ubii:
+Notably, Tacitus described the Chatti as having no cavalry, despite the famous reputation of their supposed kinsmen the Batavi and Cannanefates, or their western neighbours the Tencteri and Ubii:

 Hardy frames, close-knit limbs, fierce countenances, and a peculiarly vigorous courage, mark the tribe.
 For Germans, they have much intelligence and sagacity; they promote their picked men to power, and obey those whom they promote; they keep their ranks, note their opportunities, check their impulses, portion out the day, intrench themselves by night, regard fortune as a doubtful, valour as an unfailing, resource; and what is most unusual, and only given to systematic discipline, they rely more on the general than on the army.
 Their whole strength is in their infantry, which, in addition to its arms, is laden with iron tools and provisions.
 Other tribes you see going to battle, the Chatti to a campaign.
 Seldom do they engage in mere raids and casual encounters.
 It is indeed the peculiarity of a cavalry force quickly to win and as quickly to yield a victory.
 Fleetness and timidity go together; deliberateness is more akin to steady courage.

 Tacitus also notes that like other Germanic tribes such as the Suebi, the Chatti took an interest in traditions concerning haircuts and beards.

 A practice, rare among the other German tribes, and simply characteristic of individual prowess, has become general among the Chatti, of letting the hair and beard grow as soon as they have attained manhood, and not till they have slain a foe laying aside that peculiar aspect which devotes and pledges them to valour.
 Over the spoiled and bleeding enemy they show their faces once more; then, and not till then, proclaiming that they have discharged the obligations of their birth, and proved themselves worthy of their country and of their parents.
 The coward and the unwarlike remain unshorn.
 The bravest of them also wear an iron ring (which otherwise is a mark of disgrace among the people) until they have released themselves by the slaughter of a foe.
 Most of the Chatti delight in these fashions.
 Even hoary-headed men are distinguished by them, and are thus conspicuous alike to enemies and to fellow-countrymen.
 To begin the battle always rests with them; they form the first line, an unusual spectacle.
 Nor even in peace do they assume a more civilised aspect.
 They have no home or land or occupation; they are supported by whomsoever they visit, as lavish of the property of others as they are regardless of their own, till at length the feebleness of age makes them unequal to so stern a valour.

 A Chattian appears among ethnic stereotypes in a panegyric written in honour of the emperor Avitus by Sidonius Apollinaris in the late fifth century: "the Alaman sent envoys to crave pardon for their frenzy, the Saxon's raiding abated and the marshy water of Elbe confined the Chattian".